josephsl/wintenApps/contributing.md

 You must:

-1. Be running the latest supported version of Windows 10 and later (as of February 2022, this means Windows 10 November 2021 Update (Version 21H2), Windows 11, and latest Insider Preview build).
+1. Be running the latest supported version of Windows 10 and later (as of August 2022, this means Windows 10 November 2021 Update (Version 21H2), Windows 11, and latest Insider Preview build).
-2. Be running the latest stable version of NVDA or later (as of February 2022, this means NVDA 2021.3.1 or latest alpha release).
+2. Be running the latest stable version of NVDA or later (as of August 2022, this means NVDA 2022.2 or latest alpha release).
 3. If you wish to offer pull requests, you must be running latest NVDA stable version or later.

 ## Contribution process